 You will be supported throughout your studies by having regular access to the tutors and other members of the academic team, one-to-one (in person at on-site modules, by email, over the telephone, or by MS Teams), in groups (at on-site module, or VLE seminars), and with the module cohort (e.g. VLE discussion boards).
 Further access to tutors and lecturers will also be available in seminar sessions and research methods sessions, as well as during practical workshop sessions.
-In the module content as well as the support provided by the tutors, whether through the VLE/Intranet, telephone, email, or other means.
+In the module descriptors, the term 'tuition' should be understood as incorporating the delivery of the module content as well as the support provided by the tutors, whether through the VLE/Intranet, telephone, email, or other means.
 The scope and timing of learning support provision will be clearly communicated to you at the outset of the programme.
 This system combines the flexibility demanded by the lives of many students with close tuition and student support.

-In the periods between on-site block residential weeks, you will be supported through distancelearning methods at defined access times to tutors and administrative support through VOIP, e-mail, MS Teams or telephone.
+In the periods between on-site block residential weeks, you will be supported through distance-learning methods at defined access times to tutors and administrative support through VOIP, e-mail, MS Teams or telephone.